sfproductlabs/roo/README.md

 #### Something might be up!

-* Get a status of your containers (you first need to get ansible, and add the docker-hosts group):
+* Get a status of your containers (you first need to get ansible, and add your docker nodes to the docker-hosts group [you may need to look into ssh-agent too]):

 ```
 ansible docker-hosts -a "docker stats --no-stream"